danieltjw/aifutures/README.md

 ---

+# Future of Work

+Human societies have had to deal with scarcity of Intellect (or Work) for most of our existence, as such we highly value work.
+Humans have died from overwork and we even invented slavery (and indirectly racism) to satiate the need for work.

+As AI grows increasingly capable of doing human-like tasks, we will need to consider that AI will soon be better than us in many tasks (especially more conventional tasks).

+> Conventional task: Task with a easily definable expected solution space

+For example with made up numbers:
+If an AI is able to do that a task with a significantly higher accuracy (e.g. 99.99%) compared to humans (e.g. 95%, due to human error and bias), by continuing to do these tasks, we are actually making the system worse by introducing noise.

+It will be in our long-term interest to let AI do tasks it is better at.

+This growing anxiety of a loss of human work is understandable as for many it also means a loss of status and access to resources.

+How should societies and governments address the increasing work insecurity?

+In the Caretaker Scenario, a Superintelligent AI will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable).

+---

 # Superintelligent AI

 Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve superintelligence next by: